James Innes-Ker, 7th Duke of Roxburghe

-James Henry Robert Innes-Ker, 7th Duke of Roxburghe (5 September 1839 – 23 October 1892), became Duke of Roxburghe on the death of his father, James Henry Robert Innes-Ker, 6th Duke of Roxburghe.
+James Henry Robert Innes-Ker, 7th Duke of Roxburghe (5 September 1839 – 23 October 1892), became Duke of Roxburghe on the death of his father, James Innes-Ker, 6th Duke of Roxburghe.

 Early life

-He was born on 5 September 1839 to James Henry Robert Innes-Ker, 6th Duke of Roxburghe and Susanna Dalbiac, Duchess of Roxburghe, only child of Sir Charles Dalbiac.
+He was born on 5 September 1839 to James Innes-Ker, 6th Duke of Roxburghe, and Susanna Dalbiac, Duchess of Roxburghe, only child of Sir Charles Dalbiac.
 His mother was one of Queen Victoria's staff until she died in 1895.
 His elder sister was Lady Susan Harriet Innes-Ker, who married Sir James Suttie, 6th Baronet.
 His younger siblings were Lady Charlotte Isabella Innes-Ker, wife of George Russell, and Lord Charles John Innes-Ker, who married Blanche Mary Williams (a daughter of Col. Thomas Peers Williams).

 Career

 He served as a Liberal Member of Parliament for Roxburghshire from 1870 to 1874.
 He also served as Lord Lieutenant of Roxburghshire from 1884 until his death in 1892.